karmi/retire/README.markdown

 However, this way, all your records are loaded into memory, serialized into JSON, and sent down the wire to _ElasticSearch_.
 Not practical, you say?
 You're right.

-Provided your model implements some sort of _pagination_ — and it probably does, for so much data —, you can just run:
+Provided your model implements some sort of _pagination_ — and it probably does —, you can just run:

 ```ruby
     Article.import